hybridgroup/gobot/CONTRIBUTING.md

 ## General Guidelines

 * All active development is in the `dev` branch.
 New or updated features must be added to the `dev` branch.
-Hotfixes will be considered on the `master` branch in situations where it does not alter behavior or features, only fixes a bug.
 * All patches must be provided under the Apache 2.0 License
 * Please use the -S option in git to "sign off" that the commit is your work and you are providing it under the Apache 2.0 License